zoogies/acerola-jam-0/README.md

 lore drop clipboards all around (they exposed you as radiation on purpose)

 end cutscene police scene coverup ty for playing

+## list of transformations

+once before blue card

+once when walking to green card room location

+after grabbing keys

+one right before you reach the door - kickstarts ending